thomas-zahner/website/content/posts/i-like-rust.md

 ## An example

 Recently, I had to deal with dates and date-times in Java.
 I wanted to validate a string representing a date or date with time and have a type to encapsulate the information.
-The first type you encounter when looking this will be `java.util.Date`.
+The first type you encounter when looking into this will be `java.util.Date`.
 You will notice quickly that most methods on this type are marked as deprecated.
 When reading about it you learn how it doesn't represent a date but an instance in time measured in milliseconds.
-Basically the naming was bad and the implementation of this type was inconsistent, poorly designed and thread-unsafe.[^1] This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002).[^2] So today this type only exists for backwards compatibility and to confuse new developers.
-Instantiating this type can for example be done by providing year, month and day.
+Basically, the naming is misleading and the implementation of this type is inconsistent, poorly designed and thread-unsafe.[^1] This date type was introduced in version 1.0 (1996) and most methods were deprecated in 1.1 (2002).[^2] So today this type only exists for backwards compatibility and to confuse new developers.
+Instantiating this type can, for example, be done by providing year, month and day.
 But remember that the year starts at 1900, the first month is 0 and the first day is 1.
 Month and day overflows also seem to be a handy feature.

 ```java
 new Date(0, 0, 0) // Sun Dec 31 00:00:00 CET 1899